rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 # Lab 2.
 Establish Amazon FreeRTOS and AWS Greengrass Connectivity

 In this lab we will establish basic connectivity to the AWS cloud for both the MicroZed and Ultra96 devices.
-In order to do this we need to establish unique device identities that link the device to your AWS IoT account.
-This is done through a unique certificate and encyrption key.
-You will need to create these credentials in your AWS account and then manually copy them to each device.
+In order to do this, we need to establish unique device identities that enable authentication to AWS IoT.
+This is done through a client certificate and private key.
+You will need to create these credentials in your AWS account and then configure them to each device.

 ## Configure and Deploy AWS IoT Credentials